schlagert/syslog/README.md

 `error_logger` API.
 However, __this should not be used for ordinary application logging__.

+To facilitate logging of _STRUCTURED-DATA_ the `syslog:msg/5` functions must be used.
+This function allows passing a list of structured data elements that will be formatted and sent to the remote receiver.
+However, no content checking will be done.
+If there's unescaped or unallowed content in the provided structured data elements invalid Syslog messages will be sent.

 The proper way to add logging to your application is to use the API functions provided by the `syslog` module.
 These functions are similar to the ones provided by the `error_logger` module and should feel familiar (see the